Michael Martin (engineer)

 Michael Martin OBE is a British bridge engineer.
 He grew up in Carlisle and studied at the Carlisle Technical College before achieving a degree in civil engineering from the University of Leeds.
 Martin began his career as a design engineer at Ove Arup & Partners and served as their representative during the construction of the Kessock Bridge.
-He thereafter joined the contractor Morrison and was their chief engineer for the construction of the Dornoch Firth and Kylesku Bridges.
+He thereafter joined the contractor Morrison Construction and was their chief engineer for the construction of the Dornoch Firth and Kylesku Bridges.
 Under Martin's direction the company won some of the first Private Finance Initiative infrastructure contracts in the UK.
 He transferred to Anglian Water after that company purchased Morrison in 2000 and became their head of health and safety.
 After a brief early retirement he returned as a consultant for WS Atkins and to lead a £2.2 billion water infrastructure partnership programme.
 He returned from retirement for a second time to act as Galliford Try (who had purchased Morrison Construction in 2005) representative on the board of the company constructing the £1.4 billion Queensferry Crossing.
 In 2014 he was appointed project director for all companies in the contracting joint venture and oversaw the project's completion in 2017.